Merck Announces First-Quarter 2015 Financial Results

 depreciation associated with facilities to be closed or divested related

-to actions under the company’s formal restructuring programs.
+to activities under the company’s formal restructuring programs.

-(3) Represents the estimated tax impact on the reconciling items, as
+(3) Represents the estimated tax impact on the reconciling items.

 |MERCK & CO., INC.|